SUSE-Cloud/suse-cloud-appliances/docs/HOWTO.md

     export VAGRANT_CONFIG_FILE=/path/to/other/vagrant.yaml

-`vagrant up` will cause all the VMs to be provisioned in the order listed in the YAML config file.
+`vagrant up --no-parallel` will cause all the VMs to be provisioned in the order listed in the YAML config file.
 Typically this is:

 1.  `admin` - the Crowbar admin server node.
 After boot-up, `install-suse-cloud` will automatically run.
 This takes quite a